UBC-MDS/forest-fire-area-prediction/README.md

 The final report can be found [here](https://github.com/UBC-MDS/forest-fire-area-prediction-group-2/blob/dev/reports/Final_report.md).

 ## Usage
-To replicate our analysis install the dependenciese that are listed below and run the following commands in order in your terminal from the root directory of the project:
+To replicate our analysis install the dependencies that are listed below and run the following commands in order in your terminal from the root directory of the project:

 ```
 #Cleaning and splitting